AJenbo/DiabloGrooboAnalysis/readme.md

 ## Inconsistent Item Drop

-The item ‘Naj’s Puzzler’ is dropped by an enemy in dlvl 9 but is not present in the dungeon seed.
-At 1:32, the first Lava Lord is killed and drops ‘Naj’s Puzzler’:
+The item 'Naj's Puzzler' is dropped by an enemy in dlvl 9 but is not present in the dungeon seed.
+At 1:32, the first Lava Lord is killed and drops 'Naj's Puzzler':

 ![](Attachments/dlvl9PuzzlerPresent.png)
-_Figure 22 - Naj’s Puzzler item dropped by Lava Lord_
+_Figure 22 - Naj's Puzzler item dropped by Lava Lord_

-‘Naj’s Puzzler’ is not present in the game seeds outlined in [[#Inaccessible Dungeon Level]].
+'Naj's Puzzler' is not present in the game seeds outlined in [[#Inaccessible Dungeon Level]].
 This indicates the dungeon seed was artificially manipulated.

 ## Improbable Item Duplication

 Items are duplicated in ways that are unlikely in version 1.00 as shown on the main menu screen.
-At 2:09 and again at 2:11, ‘Naj’s Puzzler’ is duplicated while walking:
+At 2:09 and again at 2:11, 'Naj's Puzzler' is duplicated while walking:

 ![](Attachments/WalkingDuplication.png)
 _Figure 23 - Item duplication glitch execution_